Saturday, August 31, 2024

 Likely, communication occurs when people jointly create new understanding and knowledge.[4]
 It's the to-and-fro of face-to-face, personal interaction that most aligns people.
 Likewise, in a political campaign, it's conversation, one-on-one, or with a few people at a time that provides the winning difference.

-With weeks remaining to an election, what really matters is engaging friends, neighbors, family, workmates, or others to stand together to help elect candidates who are committed to deliver real solutions.
+In the final weeks of an election campaign, what really matters is engaging friends, neighbors, family, workmates, or others to stand together to help elect candidates who are committed to deliver real solutions.

 1. Rodney G. Miller (2022), "Developing the Culture of Trust," Communication Essays, Albany, NY: Parula, p.
 19